-The Master of Science in Clinical Psychology prepares students to begin a professional career in counseling or to continue their studies in a doctoral program in psychology.
-The program combines professional counseling training, research skills and experience, and a distinctive Christian perspective in integrating faith, learning, and practice.
+ACU’s Master of Science in clinical psychology prepares students to begin a professional career in counseling or to continue their studies in a doctoral program in psychology.
+The program combines professional counseling training, research skills and experience, and a distinctive Christian perspective in integrating faith, learning and practice.

-The M.S.
-In Clinical Psychology prepares students with both counseling skills for beginning a professional career and the research skills and experience required to pursue doctoral work.
-The M.S. in Clinical Psychology provides classroom and practicum training in individual and group counseling, clinical interviewing, psychological testing, and professional issues and ethics.
-As preparation for a career in research or doctoral study, the degree provides training in research design and analysis with opportunities for research including writing a thesis.
+You will receive classroom and practicum training in individual and group counseling, clinical interviewing, psychological testing, and professional issues and ethics.
+As preparation for a career in research or doctoral study, the degree provides training in research design and analysis.

 |Degree||Master of Science in Clinical Psychology (M.S.)|